atomgomba/orangebox/README.md

   -h, --help            show this help message and exit -o DIR, --output DIR  Optional path to output directory, defaults to parent directory of the original log file (default: None)
-  -v                    Control verbosity (can be used multiple times) (default: 0)
+  -v                    Control verbosity (can be used multiple times) (default: 0) -n, --dry-run         Do not write anything (default: False)
 ```

 ## Development tools